silverstripe/silverstripe-framework/docs/en/misc/translation-process.md

 see [list of translatable modules](http://www.getlocalization.com/profile/?username=silverstripe).
 If you don't have an account yet, please follow the links there to sign up.

+For all modules listed there, we automatically import new master strings as they get committed to the various codebases, so you're always translating on the latest and greatest version (through github service hooks).

 ## Set up your module for localization

 ### Collecting translatable text